Jump to:

 Available or current treatment guidelines

-5. An intensive multidisciplinary rehabilitation program at an inpatient rehabilitation unit has been associated with neurological and functional recovery in patients with TM.16
+• An intensive multidisciplinary rehabilitation program at an inpatient rehabilitation unit has been associated with neurological and functional recovery in patients with TM.15

 At different disease stages

-2. Sensory deficits: impaired sensation combined with impaired mobility may predispose patient to skin abrasions and pressure wounds.
+• Sensory deficits: impaired sensation combined with impaired mobility may predispose patient to skin abrasions and pressure wounds, which can lead to infections and prolonged hospitalization.
 Patients and caregivers are educated on routinely doing pressure relief strategies and skin inspections for any pressure or irritation.
+Early mobility (when possible), scheduled repositioning regimens and bed checks are important interventions.2

-3. Bladder dysfunction: urinary tract infections are common as with SCI patients.
+• Bladder dysfunction: urinary tract infections are common.
 This may predispose patients to urinary stones, renal parenchymal damage, and bladder cancer.
 Bladder dysfunction persists in about 90% of patients despite apparent motor recovery.
 Urodynamic findings include detrusor over activity, detrusor-sphincter dyssynergia, low bladder compliance, and increased detrusor leak point pressure.
-Prolonged indwelling catheter use may predispose the patient to infections and may cause a small increase risk of bladder cancer.
+Prolonged indwelling catheter use may predispose the patient to infections and may cause a small increased risk of bladder cancer.
 Clean intermittent catheterization program and/or anticholinergic medications should be instituted as soon as deemed necessary.

-5. Autonomic Dysreflexia risk for lesions above T6: This potential life-threatening complication is due to the uninhibited sympathetic outflow manifested as hypertension, reflex bradycardia, sweating, headache, visual impairment due to cerebral vasodilatation.
-Common triggers include over distended bladder, severe constipation, ingrown toenail and pressure ulcers.
-Treatment includes avoidance/removal of noxious stimuli such as prophylactic intermittent urinary catheterization, bowel decompression, spasticity management, elevation of head and trunk, sublingual nifedipine or nitropaste application may be used as abortive agents for hypertension, patient/caregiver education.
+• Autonomic Dysreflexia risk for lesions at/above T6: This potential life-threatening complication is due to the uninhibited sympathetic outflow manifested as hypertension, reflex bradycardia, sweating, headache, visual impairment due to cerebral vasodilatation.
+Common triggers include overdistended bladder, severe constipation, ingrown toenail and pressure ulcers.
+Acute treatment includes elevation of head and trunk, avoidance/removal of noxious stimuli such as prophylactic intermittent urinary catheterization, and bowel decompression.
+Sublingual nifedipine or nitropaste application may be used as abortive agents for hypertension if unable to remove the noxious stimulus quickly.

-7. Pain: neuropathic pain is common and may arise at the level of injury or in areas that are partially innervated.
-Pain is reported in up to 50% of cases in children.4,10 Gabapentin, pregabalin, and amitriptyline are commonly used and may require dose titration over time.
+• Pain: neuropathic pain is common and may arise at the level of injury or in areas that are partially innervated.
+Pain is reported in up to 50% of cases in children.4,9 Gabapentin, pregabalin, and amitriptyline are commonly used and may require dose titration over time.
 Nociceptive pain may be caused by wounds, deep vein thrombosis, and musculoskeletal conditions such as heterotopic ossification and sprain/strain injuries.

 Coordination of care

-As with SCI, TM treatment benefits from a coordinated rehabilitation team including physical therapy, occupational therapy, care management, social work, rehabilitation nursing, neurology, physiatry, the patient, and family.
-This way, appropriate and feasible goals can be decided on and executed.
+As with SCI, individuals with TM benefit from a coordinated rehabilitation team including physical therapy, occupational therapy, care management, social work, rehabilitation nursing, neurology, physiatry, the patient, and family.
+Appropriate and feasible goals are determined as a team.
 Medical care as well as outpatient and/or school therapies should be well-coordinated to maximize recovery, improve function, and prevent secondary complications.

 Patient & family education

-Patients presenting with longitudinally extensive type of ATM and who are seropositive for NMO-IgG have been seen to experience high relapse rate or eventually develop NMO.19 Paraneoplastic associated ATM has been reported in association with some serological markers, such as the collapsing response mediator protein (CRMP)-5-IgG associated with small cell lung carcinoma and amphiphysin-IgG associated with women with breast cancer.19
+Patients presenting with LETM and who are seropositive for NMO-IgG experience high relapse rates or eventually develop NMO.18 Paraneoplastic-associated ATM has been reported in association with some serological markers, such as the collapsing response mediator protein (CRMP)-5-IgG associated with small cell lung carcinoma and Amphiphysin-IgG associated with women with breast cancer.18

 Advances in Myelin Oligodendrocyte (MOG) antibody detection using cell-based assays has allowed it to be recognized as a nosological entity within the spectrum of neuroinflammatory disorders, including MS and NMO spectrum disorders.
 Characterized by a relapsing course in 44-83% of patients, with involvement of the optic nerve, particularly swelling in the optic nerve head and poorly demarcated T2 hyperintensities on MRI.
-While RCTs of therapeutic options are scarce, further future studies could show further delineation in diagnosis and treatment from other neuroinflammatory diseases going forward.12
+Neurological outcomes of patients with positive MOG antibody are more favorable compared to those with anti-aquaporin 4 antibodies in some studies.
+This was determined by lower patient scores on the Expanded Disability Status Scale (EDSS)in MOG antibody positive TM patients.
+Diagnostic difficulty remains with this method due to low specificity of MOG antibody in serum and fluctuating levels.
+22 While randomized controlled trials of therapeutic options are scarce, further future studies could show further delineation in diagnosis and treatment from other neuroinflammatory diseases going forward.11

-There is controversy regarding whether immunization is a causal agent for acute transverse myelitis.
-Some researchers have found a history of immunization 30 days prior the onset of symptoms7.
-However, a causation between immunization and ATM has not been established.
+There is controversy regarding whether immunization is a causal agent for ATM.
+Some researchers have found a history of immunization 30 days prior the onset of symptoms.6 However, a causation between immunization and ATM has not been established.

-There is some research data that suggest a possible higher risk of “conversion” to Multiple Sclerosis in 3-5 years for those patients with TM, particularly acute partial TM, who present with Multiple Sclerosis-like brain abnormalities in MRI.6
+There is some research data that suggest a possible higher risk of “conversion” to MS in 3-5 years for 10-30% of patients with ATM.21 Randomized trial data regarding the efficacy of high dose corticosteroids and immunosuppressive agents in the treatment of transverse myelitis is lacking.

 References